 photo right: The right side of the BC-939-A. The 55pf vacuum capacitor can be seen mounted next to the lower roller inductor.
 The lower roller inductor and the 55pf vac-cap are connected in series for matching "long wire" antennae.
 The square shaft above the vac-cap couples the front antenna switch to the rear antenna switch.
 The antenna switch selects whip antennae on 2mc-10mc or 10mc-18mc or it can select Long Wire.

-however it had probably been over five years since I'd done any projects
+had probably been over five years since I'd done any projects that

-that required methylene-chloride stripper.
-I bought two cans at different locations at
+required methylene-chloride stripper.
+I bought two cans at different

-not spread.
-It smears around in gelatinous lumps that won't cover the
+smears around in gelatinous lumps that won't cover the paint evenly, if

-stripper.
-Klean Strip has a good consistency (about like a thin milk
+strip the cabinet.
+Klean Strip has a good consistency (about like a thin